Landscaping Services List: What to Offer Your Customers [+ Free Download]

 - Overseeding: Spread new grass seed over an existing lawn without turning the soil to improve overall lawn health.
 This process adds color, thickens grass, and prevents weed growth.
 It also helps with insect damage, drought stress, and other signs of deterioration.
 You can offer this service alongside aeration when a lawn is looking run down.

-- Sod maintenance: If a client has a new lawn, they’ll need ongoing maintenance to ensure the sod stays put and stays healthy.
+- Sod maintenance: If a client has a new lawn, they’ll need ongoing maintenance to ensure the sod stays put.
 You can provide regular watering to keep the new sod healthy.

 - Artificial turf maintenance: Even though it doesn’t grow, artificial turf still needs to be sprayed and maintained regularly to keep it in top condition.